gavinrozzi/njtr1/cran-comments.md

 This is a proper acronym for the government agency that publishes the data used by this package, and can be disregarded.

-## Downstream dependencies
-I have also run R CMD check on all downstream dependencies used by zipcodeR using revdep.
-There were no errors.